fxong/Astro_IA/README.md

 # Astro_IA
-Basic scripts for data analysis of interferometer array in astrophysics.
+Basic scripts for data analyses of interferometer array in astrophysics.